donalharrison/no1_system/docs/characters/Traits.md

 Traits combine to construct characters’ Defenses.

 Defenses measure the number of Hits a character can take before they begin to lose their Grit.
-All characters posses each of the 3 Defenses, but their Primary Defense is determined by their starting Profession.
+All characters posses each of the 3 Defenses, with their Primary Defense selected during character creation Profession.
 The Primary Defense describes how the character generally avoids harm.

 Some Abilities target specific Defenses.
 Any Hits from these Abilities ignore the character’s Primary Defense (unless, of course, the Ability targets the Primary Defense).
-Once a Defense is exhausted, all Hits are dealt directly to Grit until the character recovers their Defenses.
+Once any Defense is exhausted (i.e., equals 0), all Hits are dealt directly to Grit until the character uses the Recover Action to recover their Defenses.

 ## Reflexes